 - Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

-Learn How To Maximize Your South-Facing Windows to Grow Food All Winter
+How to Maximize Your South-Facing Windows to Grow Food All Winter

-As I write this, I’m chewing on a spicy little arugula seedling that I grew from within the last couple of weeks.
-Considering that it’s -15C outside right now where I am, and there’s a good 3” of snow coating everything, I hadn’t expected to be chowing down on fresh greens unless I’d bought them from the grocery store, where they’ve been marked up exponentially as out-of-season luxuries.
+As I write this, I’m chewing on a spicy little arugula seedling that I grew from seed within the last couple of weeks.
+Considering that it’s hovering around freezing outside right now where I am, and we’ve already had a couple of snow flurries, I hadn’t expected to be chowing down on fresh greens unless I’d bought them from the grocery store, where they’ve been marked up exponentially as out-of-season luxuries.
 How did I manage to coax these sweethearts into growing, then?
 The answer is actually quite simple, and surprised me as well: south-facing windows.

-The idea came to me when I was researching Earthships with my husband; now that we’ve relocated to a rural area, we’re hoping to get out of our current rental and into our own home within the next few years—preferably one that we’ve built ourselves .
-As such, we’re delving into different building method, with the earth-bermed, passive-solar homes at the top of our list.
+The idea came to me when I was researching Earthships with my husband; now that we’ve moved into our own home, we’re looking at the possibility of upgrading our house with earth-bermed, passive-solar features.
 These buildings take full advantage of south-facing windows to grow a great deal of food indoors, year-round, and reading about them made the creaky little wheels in my cranium spin with something like this:

 My house has south-facing windows.